Best BMX bikes for kids 2023 – small bikes for small people

 Light wheelset made for speed, not landing big tricks

 If combining style and function are important to the junior BMX rider in your house, this Fit is the business.
-With its royal blue frame, polished crank and handlebars, it has oodles of street BMX presence.
+It's available in two classic colors, the Bone pictured above, and Red Rum.

 All BMXs are single speed and therefore cranksets play a crucial part in balancing rider weight, to control the bike’s speed and agility.